timelsass/boldgrid-inspirations/readme.txt

 == Changelog ==

 = 1.2.3 In Progress =
+* New feature:	JIRA WPB-2172	For preview generic builds, added an option for identification for purges, etc.
 * Bug fix:		JIRA WPB-2263	For preview sites under multisite, set the admin email address using the network admin email address.
 * Bug fix:		JIRA WPB-2223	Reworked API key validation and connection issue notices, formatting.
 * Misc:			JIRA WPB-2256	Updated readme.txt for Tested up to: 4.6.